Martyn’s Law (Protect Duty)

 • Protective security planning for public-facing settings

-• Advice on physical security, layout, access, deterrence, and resilience
+• Advice on physical security, layout, access, deterrence,

 Prepare People